Sayan11071998/Monster-Kingdom/README.md

-# 👑🚀 Monster Kingdom 🚀👑
+# 🚀 Monster Kingdom

-Welcome to **Monster Kingdom** — a third-person action adventure built in **Unreal Engine 5**, where chaos reigns and the castle walls echo with the clash of steel and roars of monsters.
-Choose your weapon, brace yourself for relentless combat, and fight your way through enemies who definitely skipped charm school.
+**Monster Kingdom** is a third-person action game built in **Unreal Engine 5**, set in a dangerous castle overrun by monsters.
+Players must choose their weapon, battle intelligently designed enemies, and survive challenging encounters across an atmospheric medieval environment.

 ---

-## 🎮 Gameplay Highlights

-- **⚔️ Castle Combat**
-  - Engage in intense third-person melee combat within a massive, danger-filled medieval castle.

-- **🪓 Weapon Selection**
+## Game Features

+### Third-Person Castle Combat
+Engage in fast-paced melee battles inside a sprawling castle environment.
+Timing, movement, and strategy are essential for survival.

+### Weapon Choices
-  - Choose between different weapons like a mighty axe or a swift sword—each with its own unique feel and attack style.
+Choose between distinct weapons such as an axe or a sword—each offering a unique combat experience with varied attack patterns and damage.

-- **👹 Smart Enemy AI**
-  - Monsters use advanced AI and group tactics to corner and challenge you.
-This isn’t your average dungeon crawl.
+### Advanced Enemy AI
+Enemies coordinate and adapt using behavior trees and blackboards.
+Expect strategic flanking, timing-based attacks, and group behavior.

-- **❤️ Health & Damage System**
+### Health & Damage System
-  - Survival requires smart movement and precise timing.
-One wrong move, and your health bar takes the hit.

-- **🔨 Weapon Mechanics**
-  - Each swing and strike is responsive and satisfying, designed to make every hit feel earned.
+Both players and enemies have defined health values.
+Combat outcomes are determined by smart decisions and well-timed attacks.

+### Weapon Mechanics
+Designed satisfying melee systems with responsive animations and impactful collisions to give players meaningful feedback during combat.

 ---

-## 🧠 What I Learned
+## Key Learnings

-- **🎮 Gameplay Implementation**
+- **Core Gameplay Development**
-  - Developed the core mechanics with both Blueprints and C++ to ensure flexibility and performance.
+  Implemented core mechanics using Blueprints and C++, blending rapid iteration with engine-level performance.

-- **🏃‍♂️ Character & Enemy Movement**
+- **Smooth Character & Enemy Movement**
-  - Fine-tuned motion for fluid and immersive combat, making every encounter feel alive.

-- **🎥 Animation Systems**
+  Built movement systems that support responsive player control and believable enemy motion.

+- **Animation Integration**
-  - Integrated animation blueprints for player and enemy actions, enhancing feedback and realism.
+  Created and synchronized animation blueprints for both the player and enemies to enhance combat realism.

-- **🧠 AI System Design**
-  - Built Behavior Tree-based AI to create engaging, unpredictable monster behaviors.
+- **AI Behavior Systems**
+  Designed complex enemy behavior using Unreal's AI tools, including perception systems and decision-making logic.

-- **🔁 Game Restart Functionality**
+- **Game Flow & Restart Logic**
-  - Designed a smooth restart system for when players (inevitably) get overwhelmed.
+  Added level restart and retry mechanics to support smooth gameplay loops and recovery from defeat.

 ---

-## 🌟 Final Thoughts
+## Conclusion

-**Monster Kingdom** tested both my technical skills and creative stamina.
-From system architecture to animation polish, every monster slain taught me something new.
-It’s been a rewarding journey—filled with late nights, epic bugs, and that one moment when the monster AI got *too* smart.

-Stay tuned for the next quest—and maybe a nap in between. 😄
+**Monster Kingdom** was a challenging and rewarding experience that pushed me to integrate animation, AI, combat design, and player feedback systems into a cohesive game.
+Through building this project, I deepened my understanding of Unreal Engine's systems and

 [![Watch the video](https://img.youtube.com/vi/_8WCMwCWB4E/maxresdefault.jpg)](https://youtu.be/_8WCMwCWB4E)
 ### [Gameplay Video](https://youtu.be/_8WCMwCWB4E)